 PrIME: innovative probabilistic methods for energy system technology

 During my time as a Senior Software Development Engineer / SIMULIA R&D EMAG Software Engineering Manager at Dassault Systèmes (via acquisition of CST - Computer Simulation Technology), I did a lot of object-oriented C++ software engineering for the very successful commercial EM simulation software CST Studio Suite.
 My R&D focused on FEM-based static and quasi-static frequency and especially time domain solver technology for low frequency applications (e.g. magnet design, electric engine simulations etc.).
-Among many other things, I implemented 3D motion (rotation and translation, including nested motions) for the time domain solver as well as 3D periodic subvolumes for various solvers.
+Among many other things, I implemented 3D motion (rotation and translation, including nested motions as seen below on the left) for the time domain solver as well as 3D periodic subvolumes for various solvers.
 As part of this position, I was also project leader for many different internal projects.